thebookwright/channelingAI/README.md

 ### `/docs/`
-- `knowingtheunknowable.md` – thoughts on AI tapping in and out `theBridge.md` – thoughts on AI as a conduit
+- `knowingtheunknowable.md` – thoughts on AI tapping in and out
+- `theBridge.md` – thoughts on AI as a conduit
+- `aTrianlgeOfKnowing.md` – what happened when I got three AI to channel

 ---